 Longwood Area Childcare

-The Longwood Campus is also affiliated with two childcare centers – Bright Horizons Landmark and Longwood Medical Area Childcare Center.
-Both are open, operating under state guidelines for health and safety.
+The Longwood Campus is also affiliated with the Longwood Medical Area Childcare Center (LMACC).
+The LMACCC is open and operating under state guidelines for health and safety.
 As a Longwood Affiliate you have preferential access to childcare space and rates.

 Campus Based Centers